zorbathut/questhelper/readme.txt

 When we're returning a route from the routing engine, we return a series of objectives.
 Each one needs to include all normal information on why we're doing it, along with a *specific* location that we should be directing the user towards.

+Okay, the dumb thing I'm doing is trying to assemble objectives and metaobjectives in the db layer.
+That is stupid.
+That should be moved into the director layer, and "loc" should be the only thing copied - the rest should be created on demand.
+PROBLEM SOLVED.